"I just found out I'm adopted"... this is a safe space to connect and learn more about journey of Late Discovery Adoptees.

 Welcome to Expressive Roots for Late-Discovery Adoptees!

-Chances are, if you've found your way here you are an adoptee, a late-discovery adoptee, or someone who has discovered that one or both of your parents are not your biological parents.
+Chances are, if you've found your way here you have discovered that one or both of your parents are not your biological parents.

-Here, you will find information and resources about adoption; this is presented from the perspective of the adoptee.
+Here, you will find information and resources about adoption trauma, presented from the perspective of the adoptee.
 Sometimes, the identity of a person who has made this discovery is abbreviated:

 LDA: Late Discovery Adoptee.
 Someone who has found out they are adopted, later in life.
 The definition varies from person to person.
 Some are adopted by both parents, some by one parent, and some are adopted within their biological family; such as being adopted by an aunt or grandparent.
 But the key feature they have in common is that they grew up believing that the people who raised them were their biological parents.